Next.js integration

 Stylify can be easily integrated into the Next.js using @stylify/unplugin.

-How to integrate the Stylify into the Next.js
+How to integrate the Stylify CSS into the Next.js

 npm i -D @stylify/unplugin